 The output amplitude remains constant over the frequency range.

-The feedback ratio of to remains constant.
+The feedback ratio of L1 to L2 remains constant.

 Disadvantages